filecoin-project/core-devs/README.md

 ## Who Can Attend
 As an open source project, anyone is able to contribute their work, skills, or other expertise to Filecoin.
 Individuals do not need to be 'Core Devs' to develop the Filecoin tech stack, or make meaningful contributions to the Filecoin community.

-Typically, core devs are individuals who have 1) been involved in the project for a long time, are 2) deeply knowledge about the Filecoin protocol and related subsystems, and 3) are interested in committing their time and expertise to reviewing work and contributing technical guidance outside of their immediate work domain.
+Typically, core devs are individuals who have 1) been involved in the project for a long time, are 2) deeply knowledgeable about the Filecoin protocol and related subsystems, and 3) are interested in committing their time and expertise to reviewing work and contributing technical guidance outside of their immediate work domain.
 Furthermore, individuals who serve as Core Devs are publicly known, expected to participate in monthly Core Devs meetings, and are included in closed communication channels in order to discuss technical issues related to the security and development of the Filecoin protocol.

 ### Becoming a Core Dev
 * Anyone who wishes to become a Core Dev can send their request to the repo admin, Kaitlin Beegle (kaitlin@fil.org, or @kaitlin_FF on Slack)